 This test is sometimes used to help to diagnose carcinoid syndrome.
 This problem can occur in people with carcinoid tumors.
 These tumors grow from a certain type of cell, and they usually show up in the lungs, stomach, small intestine, rectum, and appendix.

 Some carcinoid tumors can convert a substance made from an amino acid in the body called tryptophan into a chemical called serotonin.
-Serotonin is further broken down to 5-HIAA, and this is the main test for carcinoid syndrome.
+Serotonin is further broken down to 5-HIAA.
+5-HIAA is the main test for carcinoid syndrome.
 But a blood test to measure levels of serotonin in the blood is sometimes also used.

-Relatively few carcinoid tumors – about 10 percent or less – are linked to carcinoid syndrome.
+Relatively few carcinoid tumors—about 10% or less—are linked to carcinoid syndrome.
 Usually these are tumors that grow in a certain part of the small intestine and spread to the liver.

 You might have this test to find out whether you have a carcinoid tumor.
 Symptoms of carcinoid tumor can include:

 Severe skin flushing, usually in the upper body, head, and neck

 Visible blood vessels in the skin, especially on the cheeks and neck